-\paragraph{Modification 3: Breaking regular grid} The level-set field $\LSs{}$ is typically implemented on a regular grid, the particle centres $\x_c^\particle$ thus end up aligned with the grid.
+\paragraph{Modification 3: Breaking regular grid} The level-set field $\LSs{}$ is typically implemented on a regular grid and the particle centres $\x_c^\particle$ thus end up aligned with the grid.
 To break this artificial ordering, after sampling a new particle centre, we check whether the surrounding points belong to $\admissibleDomain$.
-The belonging points then define quadrants/octants in which the particle can be freely moved.
-We generate a random shift within these quadrant/octants and update the particle centre accordingly.
-However, this modification is possible only if the grid spacing is sufficiently small compared to the particle size; otherwise the implicitly assumed linear approximation of $\LSs{}$ is inaccurate and might result in particle intersections at intermediate locations.
+The belonging points then define quadrants/octants in which the particle can be moved freely.
+We generate a random shift within these quadrants/octants and update the particle centre accordingly.
+However, this modification is possible only if the grid spacing is sufficiently small compared to the particle size; otherwise, the implicitly assumed linear approximation of $\LSs{}$ is inaccurate and might result in particle intersections at intermediate locations.

-The above described modifications are sufficient to extend the original level-set-based packing algorithm of Sonon et al. to the concept of Wang tiles.
-Note that all control variables, e.g. particle radius $\radius$ or minimal and maximal distances $\rho$ and $\sigma$, can change during the algorithm operation.
+The modifications described above are sufficient for extending the original Sonon et al.'s level-set-based packing algorithm to the concept of Wang tiles.
+Note that all control variables, e.g. particle radius $\radius$ or minimal and maximal distances $\rho$ and $\sigma$, can change while the algorithm operates.
 For instance, to achieve denser packings for multi-modal particle size distributions, it is preferential to start placing large particles first and sequentially proceed to the smaller ones.

 Nonetheless, our extension inherits the weakness of the original algorithm when it comes to particles whose shapes are significantly different than their circumscribed circle/sphere, e.g. prolonged ellipsoids.
-In particular, the more the particle volume deviates from the volume of the circumscribed sphere, the less dense the final packing can get.
-While the geometry of the already placed particles is exactly described with $\LSs{}$ (up to inaccuracies due to the grid spacing in $\x$), the newly placed particle is represented only approximately during the centre selection, giving the pessimistic estimate of mutual intersections.
-The potential remedy is to translate the particle centre right after the sampling according to some heuristic rule aimed at producing denser packings; however, we leave this issue unaddressed in this paper.
+In particular, the more the particle volume deviates from the volume of the circumscribed sphere, the less dense the final packing can be.
+While the geometry of the already placed particles is described exactly with $\LSs{}$ (up to inaccuracies due to grid spacing in $\x$), the newly placed particle is represented only approximately during selection of a centre, yielding a pessimistic estimate of mutual intersections.
+The potential remedy is to translate the particle centre right after sampling according to some heuristic rule aimed at producing denser packings; however, we leave this issue unaddressed in this paper.